 The Eatwell Guide does not apply to children under the age of 2 because they have different nutritional needs.

 Between the ages of 2 and 5, children should gradually move to eating the same foods as the rest of the family in the proportions shown in the Eatwell Guide.

 Read more about babies, toddlers and young children's nutritional needs in Your baby's first solid foods.

 Download the Eatwell Guide booklet

-For more information, including details of which foods are included in the food groups, download Public Health England's booklet about the Eatwell Guide from GOV.UK.
+For more information, including details of which foods are included in the food groups, download GOV.UK's The Eatwell Guide.

 Healthy eating support

-Food and diet advice on NHS Choices includes:
+Food and diet advice on the NHS website includes:

 Can you answer some questions about your visit today?